 4) Went to a local state university.
 Teaches elementary school.
 Age 39.
 Half White, half Chinese.
 4.5 USTA rating.

 Guess when we are always playing?
 Between 10am – 3pm!
 None of these players make more than $65,000 a year, yet they get to play during the best time of the day because they are either retired or have a late shift.

 Further, seldom is anybody ever late.
 We are constantly playing for 2 – 3 hours a session because we don't have anywhere urgent to go.
 Also, notice how all their USTA ratings are higher as well, probably because they get more time to practice.

 “My wife is going to kill me,” is a common excuse I hear for folks jetting early.
-Most of the public court players also have families, but their kids are usually in school while they play.
+Most of the public court players also have families.
+But, their kids are usually in school while they play.
 Or, their kids are playing in the playground next door to daddy.
 By the time they finish, they still have plenty of time to run around with their kids and eat dinner.

 Rich Or Free: Which Is A Better Lifestyle?

 For those of you who are obsessed about getting rich, think really hard about trying to kill yourself so that one day you can live the lifestyle that everyday, middle class people get to live right now.
 And for those of you who've already achieved a comfortable level of wealth, what are you really trying to prove?

 - You pay a larger percentage of your income to taxes.

 - You're accused of not paying your fair share even though you pay way more taxes than the person accusing you of not paying your fair share.